 Most parolees are required to remain drug free and submit to drug testing.
 Some parolees are required to get a job and maintain employment.
 Others may have to enroll in a substance abuse program for treatment or counseling.
 If the parolee has any restitution or fines that are outstanding, they will be required to work with their parole officer to establish a schedule and pay their fines and restitution off.
 Violating any of the parole conditions will result in consequences.
 Not only can a parolee be charged for new crimes, but they will also have to face penalties for violating their parole conditions.

 What happens when a parolee is accused of a parole violation?
 Are they sent back to jail?

 When a parolee violates a parole condition, their parole officer can either issue a warning for the violation or send the violation to the Court of Common Pleas.
 Parolees are still entitled to due process; they still have rights.
 This means that they are not sent directly back to jail or penalized until they have had a hearing that is similar to a standard criminal case proceeding, usually in front of the judge who first sentenced the parolee.
 Parolees are allowed to present their own evidence and witnesses at a Gagnon I hearing, which is informal and requires the probation officer to show probable cause for the violation.

 If the court find that the probable cause is legitimate, the case will move onto a Gagnon II hearing.
 At the Gagnon II hearing, the judge will determine whether or not the parolee violated his or her parole conditions and, if so, what the new sentence will be.

 There is only one way to ensure a successful parole violation hearing.
-Contact an experienced Philadelphia criminal defense attorney at The Law Offices of Michael T. Van Der Veen to find out how we can help you.
+Contact an experienced Philadelphia criminal defense attorney at van der Veen, O’Neill, Hartshorn, and Levin to find out how we can help you.
 Call us today for a risk-free, no-obligation case evaluation at (215) 515-6892.